 Its is approximately 312km / 193 miles from Calais to Disneyland Paris.

-Sat nav instruction for Disneyland Paris
+Sat nav instruction for the route to Disneyland Paris

 Street: Boulevard du Parc